Inclusive Pedagogy: Session and Presentation Menu

 Communicating across difference requires skills that, fortunately, can be developed with practice over time.
 In this session, we will define vocabulary relevant to intercultural communication, discuss cultural values as well as misunderstandings and how to navigate them, and introduce intercultural competencies we can work on as a lifelong process.

-For more information on this topic contact Dr. Amber Cordell at International Student and Scholar Services (ISSS).
+For more information on this topic contact Dr. Amber Cordell at International Student and Scholar Services (ISSS) or Dr. Cecilia Gomez at the Center for Faculty Development and Excellence (CFDE).

 In this session we will define the following terms: microaggression, microvalidation, and microaffirmation, discuss the research and theories behind the terms, and suggest strategies for interrupting microaggressions.